 For HODLers, as with all investors, building and maintaining a diversified portfolio is key.

 This may mean the investors need to add more money to their portfolio over time, or that they need to sell one cryptocurrency for another.
-For example, in previous years Bitcoin’s price has increased significantly, while other coins haven’t grown as much.
+For example, in previous years the price of certain coins has increased significantly, while other coins haven’t grown as much.

-While HODLing can be a good strategy, it’s not completely passive and involves the investor paying attention to their portfolio and rebalancing over time.
+While HODLing may be a good strategy, it’s not completely passive and involves paying attention to your portfolio and rebalancing over time.

 Alternatives to HODL

 Besides day trading and HODLing, others choose to SPEDN or BUIDL using their cryptocurrencies.
 These terms are twists on “spend” and “build,” inspired by the creative misspelling of HODL.
-But these are different from holding on for dear life, as they are strategies to help the industry grow, which will ultimately make cryptocurrencies more valuable.
+But these are different from holding on for dear life, as they are strategies to help the industry grow, with the hope of making cryptocurrencies more valuable.

-The cryptocurrency industry is young, and needs a lot of development and work.
+Also, the cryptocurrency industry is young, and needs a lot of development and work.
 This is why some choose to build (BUIDL) companies, platforms, apps, and tools to use with cryptocurrencies.
 In fact, BUIDLers cast themselves somewhat in opposition to HODLers, making it their mission to encourage more people to build and contribute to the blockchain.

-If you’re just getting started with investing in cryptocurrencies, you may decide to become a HODLer.
+If you’re looking to trade cryptocurrencies, you may decide to become a HODLer.
 Whether you’re looking to start building a cryptocurrency portfolio, or you’d rather stick to more traditional investments, there are great tools to help you along the way.
 When you open an account with SoFi Invest®, you can trade your first cryptocurrency with as little as $10.
 SoFi Members can manage crypto investments in the SoFi app, with the confidence of knowing their crypto is in a secure platform.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.